mhyrka/logo/01_countLetters/readme.md

 # Count It
-count the letters in a string.
+Write a function that counts the letters in a string.

 ## Input
-A string - like "Hello World"
+A string.  e.g. "Hello World"

 ## Output
-Letters and how often they show up. - d:1 e:1 h:1 l:3 o:2 r:1 w:1
+The letters and how often they show up.  e.g. d:1 e:1 h:1 l:3 o:2 r:1 w:1
+NOTE: the function should not call `console.log()`

 ## Special
+* Case-insensitive.
+So convert all letters to lowercase
+* Ignore whitespace
-convert all to lowercase.
-Ignore whitespace and anything not a-z
+* Ignore anything not a-z

 ## Challenge input:
 "The quick brown fox jumps over the lazy dog and the sleeping cat early in the day."